 Applies To: Windows Server 2008 R2, Windows Server 2012, Windows 8

-Deletes all information for the specified realm from the registry.
+Maps the name of a Kerberos principal to an account.
 For examples of how this command can be used, see Examples.